 The administration of student conduct policies and procedures is overseen by two directors.
-The Gloucester Campus is overseen by the Director of Student & Veteran Affairs.
-The Cumberland Campus is overseen by the Director of Judicial Affairs.
-Hereafter, referred to as "Director."
+The Gloucester Campus is overseen by the Director Student Affairs & Military Services.
+The Cumberland Campus is overseen by the Executive Director, Threat Assessment Management, Title IX, Diversity and Judicial Affairs.
+Hereafter, both referred to as "Director."

-While the final responsibility for administration of student discipline rests with the President, he/she may, through a designee, immediately impose an interim suspension upon a student when there is evidence that the presence of the student on campus may pose a threat to others or to the continuance of normal college function when, due to the immediacy of the issue, time does not allow for the formal discipline process.
+While the final responsibility for administration of student discipline rests with the President, the President may, through a designee, immediately impose an interim suspension upon a student when there is evidence that the presence of the student on campus may pose a threat to others or to the continuance of normal college function when, due to the immediacy of the issue, time does not allow for the formal discipline process.
 (See administrative procedure, 8007.1 Interim Safety Suspension.)